-The Commission considers that a MRP estimated in accordance with its draft decision will be both forward looking and consistent with the risk-free rate.
-The Commission notes that the QCA and most other regulators also base their MRP and risk-free rate using data from different time periods.
-The Commission therefore considers that this draft decision would ensure the use of an estimation approach for the MRP that is robust and reliable, based on a range of relevant data and information, consistent with both theoretical principles and established regulatory practice, and provides regulatory certainty.
+Our draft view was that an MRP estimated in accordance with our proposed approach would be both forward looking and consistent with the risk-free rate.
+We noted that the QCA and most other regulators also base their MRP and risk-free rate using data from different time periods.
+We therefore considered that the draft decision would ensure the use of an estimation approach for the MRP that is robust and reliable, based on a range of relevant data and information, consistent with both theoretical principles and established regulatory practice, and provides regulatory certainty.